 In some, but by no means all cases, dance can also improve tremor and dyskinesia (involuntary movements) by providing patterns to synchronise and control movements again.
 This tends to be helpful when symptoms are not too severe.

 Posture and balance may also improve, particularly if you follow a warm up routine using either a proper dance barre or even the back of a steady chair for support.
-Some people find that certain tango movements have improved their balance, mobility, initiation of movement and flexibility as well as their ability to move at different speeds forwards and backwards.
-Coping Strategies - Tips & Tricks.
+Choosing the right dance can help with particular symptoms, for example, some people find that certain tango movements have improved their balance, mobility, flexibility, and also starting, stopping and restarting movement.
+Tango can improve your ability to move at different speeds forwards and backwards, while the waltz can train you to take big steps and hold a good, tall posture.
+Dancing can also improve cardiovascular fitness.

 Both groups showed significant improvements in functional mobility using standardised tests but those in the tango group showed greater improvement in balance.
 Further studies are needed to confirm these findings but this does suggest that dance can be beneficial to people with Parkinson's.